ngoomie/CharmBoard/README.md

 # CharmBoard

-CharmBoard is forum software written in Perl, inspired by AcmlmBoard/its derivatives, the original Facepunch forums, and Knockout.chat.
+CharmBoard is forum software written in Perl, inspired by chiefly AcmlmBoard and its derivatives.
 It's intended to be a more "fun" alternative to the bigger forum software suites available today.
 Though largely, it's just intended as a sort of pet project of mine for now and a way to learn Perl + Mojolicious, and some other modules I've been wanting to learn.

 ## Requirements